dmdequin/sentiment_analysis/README.md

 ## How to Run everything:
 Most up-to-date version can be found in [The Big How to Reproduce Our Findings Guide.txt](https://github.com/dmdequin/sentiment_analysis/blob/main/The%20Big%20How%20to%20Reproduce%20Our%20Findings%20Guide.txt).

+Run all commands from the repository's root directory.

 #### Creating Datasets:
 The interim datasets were created by loading the JSON files, and outputting CSVs containing only the text with corresponding label.
 Required files: